UX lead, Crush & Lovely, 6/2022–5/2023 (New York, NY)

 I was born in Boston, Massachusetts.
 I grew up in the swamps of North Carolina.
 I lived in the San Francisco Bay Area for over 16 years before moving to Denver, Colorado, in 2020.

-I went full-time as an experience designer in 2019, and I now focus on designing regenerative solutions for a rapidly changing world through my design services, marketing services, group facilitation, and one-on-one coaching.
+I went full-time as user experience designer in 2019, and I now focus on sustainably and equitably designing digital products for a rapidly changing world.

 In my daily life, I cultivate an analytical and strategic approach to creative problem-solving.
 I counterbalance linear thinking by regularly investigating my intuition through artwork, meditation, and tarot divination.
 I believe that the subconscious holds valuable information for personal and interpersonal transformation.